Brain Rot is Worse than it Sounds

 The way we use social media has made people hollow in every aspect.
 We don’t just have poor thinkers, poor readers, and poor workers — we have people who do not have any depth emotionally or spiritually.
 Our minds are in smithereens, floating in a bubble.
 It is like a room with its windows open, the wind worrying a pile of papers from the desk to every part of the room.

-It is an illusion that something is waiting for you to be done or heard.
+It is an illusion that something is waiting for you to be done or paid attention to.
 Restless, you leave your task at hand for something else.
 In the end, you dig many shallow holes with no diamond.

 It is the brain muscle, trained over time from doom scrolling on social media, having something akin to withdrawal symptoms, causing you to be angsty so that you scratch a restless itch.